1Reinier/AucCompilerProject/README.md

-This our the project for AUC course 'Advanced Programming'.
+This is our project for AUC course 'Advanced Programming'.
 -- Joost, David, Reinier